 Guinea pigs need a lot more room to run around than most people provide them with.
-Large cages can be purchased online or in a pet store or a custom enclosure using small fencing or pens can be created to give your cavy plenty of space to run around safely.
-But, even if you have a large cage, do not forget that your guinea pig will love some time to roam about freely.
+Large cages can be purchased online or in a pet store, or a custom enclosure can be created using small fencing or pens to give your cavy plenty of space to run around safely.
+But even if you have a large cage, do not forget that your guinea pig will love some time to roam about freely.

-Guinea pigs use the bathroom wherever they please so you will need a bedding that is absorbent but does not harm to your pet.
-Wood shavings used to be popular, but more information on how they can harm our pets has been discovered over the years, especially with cedar shavings.
+Guinea pigs use the bathroom wherever they please so you will need bedding that is absorbent but does not harm your pet.
+Wood shavings used to be popular, but more information on how they can harm pets has been discovered over the years, especially cedar shavings.
 Popular choices include fleece, which can be purchased from a craft store and then washed and reused when it gets dirty, and various kinds of paper-based small animal bedding.

 Should you bathe your guinea pig?
 How do you trim guinea pig nails?
-Find out how to groom your guinea pig and what shampoo you can safely use on your cavy.
-Do not worry, you do not need to brush your guinea pig teeth, but you do need to pay close attention to them.
-Guinea pig's teeth grow continuously throughout their lives and due to various reasons, they become overgrown.
+It's important to learn how to groom your guinea pig and what shampoo you can safely use on your cavy.
+Don't worry, you don't need to brush your guinea pig's teeth—but you do need to pay close attention to them.
+Guinea pigs' teeth grow continuously throughout their lives and can become overgrown due to a variety of reasons.
 Overgrown teeth can cause your guinea pig a lot of pain and they may stop eating.
-Their teeth can be trimmed or removed but hopefully, this never needs to happen to your pig.
+Their teeth can be trimmed or removed, but hopefully, your guinea pig will never need either procedure.

 Some people find naming their pets incredibly difficult.
 Thankfully there is a huge list available if you need a little help in this department.
 Find that perfect name for your new guinea pig or check to see if your pig's name made the list.